 Security tokens (or, more broadly, investment tokens): are assets representing an expectation of (and a claim on) future cash flows (other than a simple market price increase) resulting from the activity of the issuer.
-They can be assimilated to "traditional" securities and represent debt/loans, equity or investment funds for instance (They can further represent securities assets as land, real-estate, planes, ....).
+They can be assimilated to "traditional" securities and represent debt/loans, equity or investment funds for instance (They can further represent securities assets as land, real-estate, planes,).
 We will generally use the term STO - Security Tokens Offering - to designating the issuance of security tokens.

-The management of compliant transactions through T-REX backed permission tokens will be based on 3 main pillars creating a decentralized Validator:
+The management of compliant transactions through T-REX backed permission tokens will be based on 4 main pillars creating a decentralized Validator:

-- A blockchain based identity management system, allowing for the creation of a globally accessible identity for every stakeholder. - A set of validation certificates (technically speaking, these certificates are the claims, described in the ERC-725 and ERC-735 standards, that will be described further in the document.
-For a better understanding, we will name these as certificates in this introductory section as it has more semantical sense.) emitted by trusted third parties and signed on-chain, each of them linked to a single identity. - A transfer manager whose role is to act as a filter of all the transactions of tokenized securities and will check the validation certificates of the stakeholders Essentially, the transfer manager will check that the receiver has the rights to receive the tokens following the specific compliance rules and issuer requirements applicable for this specific asset.
-The transfer manager will block the transaction if the receiver misses a mandatory certificate and will notify him about the reason of the failure.
+- OnchainID2, a blockchain based identity management system, allowing for the creation of a globally accessible identity for every stakeholder. - A set of validation certificates (technically speaking, these certificates are the claims, described in the ERC-734 and ERC-735 standards used by onchainID, that will be described further in the document.
+For a better understanding, we will name these as certificates in this introductory section as it has more semantical sense.) emitted by trusted third parties and signed on-chain, each of them linked to a single onchainID. - A transfer manager whose role is to act as a filter of all the transactions of tokenized securities and will check the validation certificates of the stakeholders Essentially, the transfer manager will check that the receiver has the rights to receive the tokens following the specific compliance rules and issuer requirements applicable for this specific asset.
+The transfer manager will block the transaction if the receiver misses a mandatory certificate and will notify him about the reason of the failure. - A set of Compliance rules ensuring that the rules of the offering are respected, e.g. the maximum of investors per country of distribution, the maximum of tokens held by a single investor, etc. These rules are not only linked to the identity of the receiver of a transaction but also to the global distribution of tokens at a certain time.

-These 3 key elements allow issuers to use a decentralized Validator to control transfers and enforce compliance on the holders of the security token.
+These 4 key elements allow issuers to use a decentralized Validator to control transfers and enforce compliance on the holders of the security token.
 The Validator includes rules for the whole offering (e.g. managing the max number of holders allowed in a specific markets, when such rule apply), and rules for each investors (e.g. KYC or issuer-defined eligibility criteria) thanks to the identity management system.